CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 - **Git**: the leading collaborative versioning environment with a broad academic userbase
 - **Docker**: one of the leading platforms for container-based microservices and supported by most of the relevant academic microservices (e.g., GROBID, Zotero, Opensearch)
 - **GROBID**: the leading bibliographic reference and citation parser :cite:p:`Tkaczyk2018`.
-- **Zotero** (import translators): one of the most active projects for translating bibliographic reference formats
+- **Zotero import translators**: one of the most active projects for translating bibliographic reference formats
+- **pybtex**: the most actively developed pythonic BibTeX parser with high load performance
 - **Tesseract/ocrmypdf**: the leading (non-proprietary) OCR engine (machine-readability of PDF content)
 - **dedupe**: one of the leading python packages for record linkage, offering convenience functions supporting active learning, learnable similarity functions and blocking algorithms
 - **Pandoc** and **CSL**: the leading projects for creating scientific documents from markdown, the standard for git-versioned manuscripts